Inuyama Bridge

 The Inuyama Bridge is a bridge over the Kiso River in Japan.
-It is an laced steel truss bridge which connects Kakamigahara in the Gifu Prefecture with Inuyama in the Aichi Prefecture.

-Meitetsu Inuyama Line runs on it.
+It is a laced steel truss bridge which connects Kakamigahara in the Gifu Prefecture with Inuyama in the Aichi Prefecture.
+The Meitetsu Inuyama Line runs on it.

 This bridge was a road-rail bridge before 2000 when a new road bridge was constructed at the lower stream side (west side) of this bridge.